-While the previous generation of Ripley added "LS", or Long Slack, geometry, this version takes things one step further.
+While the previous generation of Ripley added "LS", or Long Slack, geometry, Ripley 4 takes things one step further.

-Read more over at Ibis, and below check out our man Hunter's take on the new Ripley after riding it for a day at Ibis HQ in Santa Cruz.
+Read more over at Ibis, and below check out our man Hunter's take on the new Ripley after riding it the day of initial release at Ibis HQ in Santa Cruz.

 After spending a day riding the new Ripley in the Santa Cruz Mountains I was quick to notice just how agile and light the new Ripley felt compared to my Ripmo.
 Zipping up tight switchbacks the Ripley felt nimble and quick.

 Ibis bicycles and the DW Link suspension are known for their efficient pedaling and this new Ripley wanted you to know it too.
 On my first descent I boosted the bike off a small jump and immediately was reminded of how agile the bike felt.